TENTATIVE SYMPOSIUM SCHEDULE

 Governance & Community Advocacy

-Just as the role that DMOs play in our communities has evolved, so has the role of the Boards that govern them.
-To kick off the Symposium, sector consultant and author Bill Geist will chronicle that evolution and explain how Board Leadership can elevate the impact and underpin the relevance of today’s DMO.
+Just as the role that DMOs play in our communities has evolved, so has the role of the Boards that lead and govern them.
+To kick off the Symposium, sector consultant and author Bill Geist will chronicle that evolution and explain how Board Leadership can elevate the impact and significantly underpin the relevance of today’s DMO.
 Among the topics to be covered:

 9:30 AM - 10:30 AM